vgkikas/woRdLe/README.md

-# woRdLe: A Deep Reinforcement Learning Approach
+# Curriculum Learning for Wordle RL agents via Latent Action Space Exploitation
 This is a mini-project for the course CS-439: Optimization for Machine Learning at EPFL.

 ##  Setup